INTERNATIONAL

 March 4, 2022 - 3 min

-The investment case for commodities has rarely been stronger and the growing geopolitical tensions surrounding Ukraine have only strengthened the visibility of commodities.
+The case for investing in commodities has rarely been stronger, and the growing geopolitical tensions surrounding Ukraine have only strengthened their visibility.

 Share

-Last week we recommended adding exposure to commodities, as the geopolitical escalation has significantly increased the risk of further aggravating the energy and commodity crisis that developed over the past two years.
-Potential disruptions to trade in oil, gas, grains and metals now represent a significant risk to investments and the real economy.
-Investors should therefore hedge this risk by increasing allocations to commodities, energy and materials.
-These allocations would serve as a hedge for inflation and geopolitical risks.
+Last week, we recommended increasing exposure to commodities, as geopolitical escalation has significantly increased the risk of further aggravating the energy and commodity crisis that has developed over the past two years.
+Potential disruptions to trade in oil, gas, grains, and metals now pose a significant risk to investments and the real economy.
+Investors should therefore hedge this risk by increasing allocations to commodities, energy, and materials.
+These allocations would serve as a hedge against inflation and geopolitical risks.

-And the diversification argument has rarely been stronger with commodities up 40% ytd, half of that over the last week (as measured by the S&P GSCI Commodity index) and stocks down 8% (as measured by the S&P 500).
+And the case for diversification has rarely been stronger, with commodities up 40% year-to-date, half of that in the last week (as measured by the S&P GSCI Commodity Index), and equities down 8% (as measured by the S&P 500).

-The investment case for commodities has rarely been stronger and the rising geopolitical tensions surrounding Ukraine have only strengthened commodity visibility.
-While the market is still working with a base case of limited disruption to food and energy flows, (under the assumption that none of the governments' economic interests have the use of food or fuel as a tool to pressure Russia), almost all major commodity markets are in a state of severe depletion, thus highly vulnerable to even the smallest shocks.
-Moreover, each disruption increases the likelihood of another revolt, with shortages in one market causing insolvency in another as we have been seeing, for example, in the European gas and aluminum markets.
+The case for investing in commodities has rarely been stronger, and the growing geopolitical tensions surrounding Ukraine have only strengthened the visibility of commodities.
+While the market is still working on a base case of limited disruption to food and energy flows (assuming that none of the economic interests of governments will use food or fuel as a tool to put pressure on Russia), almost all major commodity markets are in a state of severe depletion and are therefore highly vulnerable to even the smallest impacts.
+Furthermore, each disruption increases the likelihood of another revolt, with shortages in one market causing insolvency in another, as has been seen, for example, in the European gas and aluminum markets.

 Source: Goldman Sachs

-While many commodities are fundamentally exposed to events in Ukraine, it is oil and Gold that provide the cleanest hedges for this geopolitical risk.
-Firstly, there is a clear upside bias in oil prices, both tactically and strategically, with any geopolitical risk premium exceeding the tightest inventory levels in decades, low spare capacity and a much less elastic shale sector.
-According to Goldman Sachs estimates, if the oil market is forced to balance by 2022, a year ahead of its US$105/bbl price base case, the oil price will have to reach US$125/bbl to balance almost entirely through demand destruction.
-The key point of relief for a bullish setup in oil would be a deal with Iran, however, the geopolitical hurdles for this appear to be stubbornly high.
+Although many commodities are fundamentally exposed to events in Ukraine, it is oil and gold that provide the cleanest hedges for this geopolitical risk.
+First, there is a clear upward bias in oil prices, both tactically and strategically, with any geopolitical risk premium exceeding the tightest inventory levels in decades, low spare capacity, and a much less elastic shale sector.
+According to Goldman Sachs estimates, if the oil market is forced to balance by 2022, a year ahead of its base case price of $105/bbl, the price of oil will have to reach $125/bbl to balance almost completely through demand destruction.
+The key relief point for a bullish configuration in oil would be an agreement with Iran, however, the geopolitical hurdles for this appear to be stubbornly high.

-In the same vein, it is clear that as geopolitical tension increases, Gold is acting as a currency of last resort, as Gold tends to respond to those geopolitical risks that can directly affect the US.
-So, then, the current energy crisis and above-target US inflation mean that any disruption in commodity flows from Russia may generate greater concern about an overshoot in US inflation and a subsequent hard landing.
+Similarly, it is clear that as geopolitical tensions rise, gold is acting as a currency of last resort, as gold tends to respond to geopolitical risks that may directly affect the US.
+Thus, the current energy crisis and above-target US inflation mean that any disruption to commodity flows from Russia could lead to increased concerns about excessive US inflation and a subsequent hard landing.

 Investment alternatives

-Currently, in our sector strategies, we are recommending exposure to commodities through 2 channels
+Currently, in our sector strategies, we are recommending exposure to commodities in two ways:

-- In the U.S. energy sector through the Energy Select Sector SPDR Fund ETF (XLE).
+In the US energy sector through the Energy Select Sector SPDR Fund (XLE) ETF.

-- Looking for a more direct alternative commodity exposure?
-A good option is through the iShares S&P GSCI Commodity-Indexed Trust (GSG) ETF, which has, among its largest exposures, 60% in energy, 18% in agriculture, 11% in industrial metals and 4% in precious metals.
+Looking for a more direct alternative for exposure to commodities?
+A good option is the iShares S&P GSCI Commodity-Indexed Trust (GSG) ETF, which has 60% exposure to energy, 18% to agriculture, 11% to industrial metals, and 4% to precious metals among its largest exposures.

-- For direct exposure to Gold, an alternative is the SPDR Gold Shares ETF (GLD).
+For direct exposure to gold, one alternative is the SPDR Gold Shares ETF (GLD).